 Should you have any concerns or complaints when trading with firms in other EEA countries, you should contact the responsible authority in that jurisdiction.

 Binary options were previously regulated by the UK’s Gambling Commission.
 If you want to make a complaint against a binary option firm relating to a bet made before 3 January 2018, you should register your complaint with the dispute resolution body of the firm.
 For more information, visit the Gambling Commission's website.

 See our list of firms without authorisation that we understand are offering binary options trading to UK consumers.

 Binary option scams

 UK consumers are being increasingly targeted by binary options investment scams, which commonly promise higher than average returns for bets that never occur and manipulate software to distort prices and payouts.
 They also commonly refuse to return client funds and break all contact with customers.

-Binary option traders often advertise on social media – the advertisements link to websites that are well-designed and professional looking.
+Fraudulent binary option traders often advertise on social media – the advertisements link to websites that are well-designed and professional looking.

 If in doubt, where you think a firm offering binary options may not be trustworthy or legitimate, do not transfer money to them or provide them with your bank details.